apache/airflow/README.md

 Limited support versions will be supported with security and critical bug fix only.
 EOL versions will not get any fixes nor support.
 We always recommend that all users run the latest available minor release for whatever major version is in use.
-We **highly** recommend upgrading to the latest Airflow major release at the earliest convenient time and before the EOL date.
+We **highly** recommend upgrading to the latest Airflow major release as early as possible and before the End of Life (EOL) date..

 ## Support for Python and Kubernetes versions